-The Digital Media Centre (DMC) is just one aspect of our ambition to fully ‘digitise’ the Academy, but it is a key development in that it makes a statement of our intent and provides a focus of our work particularly in KS4 and KS5.
+The Stationers’ Digital Media Centre (DMC) is a key development in our intention to fully ‘digitise’ the Academy and provides a focus of our work particularly in KS4 and KS5.

-The DMC will be located on the ground floor of William Morris, on the left as you enter the building.
-It will include a Digital Learning Lab room and a Creative Suite.
+The DMC is located on the ground floor of the William Morris building and includes a Digital Learning Lab room and a Creative Suite.

 User group: KS3 students

-The purpose of the Creative Suite – An industry standard creative suite
+The Creative Suite – An industry standard creative suite

 User group: KS4/5 students